ddottyler/acebook-makers-group-project/DOCUMENTING_LEARNING.md

 - Troubleshot Heroku start issues.
 - Split into Posts, Heroku and User working groups.
 - Important commands for heroku debugging:
   `heroku pg:reset --app hemo-acebook`
   `heroku run rake db:schema:load --app hemo-acebook` `heroku run rake db:migrate --app hemo-acebook`

 ## 1 March 2021

 ### Morning

 - Kicked off the morning session with a GitHub merge to consolidate branches and prepare for the week's development.
 - Investigated circleci CI/CD framework

 ### Afternoon

 - Split into two groups.
 First one focused on setting up circleCI integration with our project.
 Currently running...
 - Second group focused on linking a post to a user.
 Updated schema and created addition db:migrate file for posts.

 ## 2 March 2021

 ### Morning

 - Discussed order of work prior to and after the sprint review later this morning.
 - Agreed prioritisation of tests (including confirmation of CircleCI configuration) for this morning's work, and CRUD/CSS functionality for the afternoon.

 ### Afternoon

 - Agreed that RSpec is not as big a priority as CRUD and CSS functionality for the initial demonstration.
 - Resolved to spend the afternoon working on prioritised development.
 - Agreed to work with Material Design Light.

+## 4 March 2021

+### Morning

+- Split into two teams to work on CI/CD and CRUDS

+### Afternoon

+- Split into two teams to work on CSS / fixing up pages and testing/CircleCI.